 It has been an amazing experience, and I really encourage anyone to get some work experience behind them.
 I can’t stress enough how much I have developed as a person, and how it has enhanced my skills.

-When I graduate from Cardiff Metropolitan University, I see myself going back to South Wales Police, perusing my dream, and putting everything I have learnt from my degree into practice.
+When I graduate from Cardiff Metropolitan University, I see myself going back to South Wales Police, pursuing my dream, and putting everything I have learnt from my degree into practice.